GingerDeity/DedupeResearch/README.md

 ### Essential Code
 #### Setup Scripts
+These scripts correlate to booting up a VM.
+If you're looking to change a VM's fields such as `MEMSIZE`, `NUMCPUS`, `IMG`, `MONITOR`, `NET`, `LOG`.
+Run each script using `bash setup-*.sh` where `*` is a substitute character.

 #### Connecting Scripts
+These scripts are what actually connect to the VM once they're fully booted up.
+Run each script using `bash connect-*.sh`

 #### Zero Memory
 This code allocates a user-specified number of bytes and fills them with zeroes.
 Run using `./zero_memory $1` where
 * $1 is the number of bytes to zero-out

-This is especially helpful in conjunction with experiments involving virtual machines, as these can contain a great deal of nonzero freed memory at any given.
-Typically, you would run this code on a virtual machine you're about to measure, zeroing out either all the available memory or all the free memory (both amounts can be seen in `top`).
+This is especially helpful as these can contain a great deal of nonzero freed memory at any given.
+Typically, you would run this code on a VM you're about to measure, zeroing out either all the available memory or all the free memory (both amounts can be seen in that VM's `top`)

 #### Capture Scripts
+These scripts are capable of capturing `top` and `ksmwatch` information pertaining to VMs of interest (assuming the same connecting addresses, usernames, and passwords as the hierarchy above describes).
+Remember, what folder they exist in should tell you what VM you should locate them in for your hierarchy.

+Running `bash lvl*_capture.sh $1 $2`, where
+* $1 is the process ID of either VM A2a or B2a (depending on which script you're running)
+* $2 is the process ID of either VM A2b or A2b (depending on which script you're running) will allow you to see the final `ksmwatch` and `top` information pertaining to the LVL-2 VM processes of interest!
+This assumes KSM is already running in your LVL-1 VM.
+These will be outputted to files called `LVL-*-ksm.txt` and `LVL-*-top.txt`

+Running `bash lvl*_capture_h.sh $1 $2 $3` where
+* $1 is the process ID of either VM A2a or B2a (depending on which script you're running)
+* $2 is the process ID of either VM A2b or A2b (depending on which script you're running)
+* $3 is the time in seconds between capture intervals will allow you to see the history of `ksmwatch` and `top` information pertaining to the LVL-2 VM processes of interest!
+This assumes KSM is already running in your LVL-1 VM.
+These will be outputted to files called `LVL-*-ksm.txt` and `LVL-*-top.txt`

+Running `bash lvl2_top_capture.sh $1` where
+* $1 is the LVL-2 VM PID of interest
+will print out the final filtered reading of the LVL-2 VM's `top` information before the process ends

+Running `bash lvl2_top_capture.sh $1 $2` where
+* $1 is the LVL-2 VM PID of interest
+* $2 is the time in seconds between capture intervals will print out the final filtered reading of the LVL-2 VM's `top` information every specified interval before the process ends

 To initialize and connect via SSH into a VM, here's my general process:
 1) Create and attach to a tmux session using "tmux new -s ExampleName", "tmux a"